 Introduction to ANOVA in R

 - This technique is used to answer the hypothesis while analyzing multiple groups of data.
-There are multiple statistical approaches, however, the ANOVA in R is applied when comparison needs to be done on more than two independent groups, as in our previous example three different age groups.
+There are multiple statistical approaches; however, the ANOVA in R is applied when comparison needs to be done on more than two independent groups, as in our previous example, three different age groups.

 - ANOVA technique measures the mean of the independent groups to provide researchers with the result of the hypothesis.
-In order to get accurate results, sample means, sample size and standard deviation from each individual group must be taken in to account.
+In order to get accurate results, sample means, sample size, and standard deviation from each individual group must be taken into account.

 - Fifty patients received one of five cholesterol-reducing drug treatments (trt).
-Three of the treatment conditions involved the same drug administered as 20 mg once per day (1 time) 10mg twice per day (2 times) 5 mg four times per day (4 times).
+Three of the treatment conditions involved the same drug administered as 20 mg once per day (1 time), 10mg twice per day (2 times) 5 mg four times per day (4 times).
 The two remaining conditions (drugD and drugE) represented competing drugs.
 Which drug treatment produced the greatest cholesterol reduction (response)?

 ANOVA One-Way in R

-- The one-way method is one of the basis ANOVA technique in which variance analysis is applied and the mean value of multiple population groups is compared.
+- The one-way method is one of the basis ANOVA technique in which variance analysis is applied, and the mean value of multiple population groups is compared.

-- One-way ANOVA got its name because of the availability of one way classified data.
+- One-way ANOVA got its name because of the availability of one-way classified data.
 In a one-way ANOVA single dependent variable and one or more independent variables may be available.

-- For example, we will perform the ANOVA technique on cholesterol dataset.
+- For example, we will perform the ANOVA technique on the cholesterol dataset.
 The dataset consists of two variables trt ( which are treatments at 5 different levels) and response variables.
 Independent variable – groups of drug treatment, dependent variable – means of 2 or more groups ANOVA.
 From these results, you can confirm taking the 5 mg doses 4 times a day was better than taking a twenty mg dose once a day.
 Drug D has better effects when compared to that drug E